What is Advocacy Day?

 How You Can Get Involved

-To participate in future National ALS Advocacy Days, sign up to be an ALS Advocate.
+Want to stay in the know of all things happening on the advocacy front?
+Become an ALS advocate!
 We’ll send you email updates about how you can get involved in ALS advocacy opportunities in Texas and beyond.